-The device has a Multi Page Program with Data Cache operation, which enables even higher speed program operation compared to Auto Page Program with Data Cache as shown below.
-When the block address changes (increments) this sequenced has to be started from the beginning.
+The device has a Multi Page Program with Data Cache operation, which enables an even higher speed program operation compared to Auto Page Program with Data Cache as shown below.
+When the block address changes (increments) this sequence has to be started from the beginning.

-The sequence of command, address and data input is shown below.
-(Refer to the detailed timing chart.)
+The sequence of command, address and data input is shown below (Refer to the detailed timing chart).

-After "15h" or "10h" Program command is input to device, physical programing starts as follows.
-For details of Auto Program with Data Cache, refer to "Auto Page Program with Data Cache".
+After either "15h" or "10h" Program command is input to the device, physical programing starts as follows.
+For details about Auto Page Program with Data Cache, refer to "Auto Page Program Operation with Data Cache".

-The data is transferred (programmed) from the page buffer to the selected page on the rising edge of WE following input of the "15h" or "10h" command.
+The data is transferred (programmed) from the page buffer to the selected page on the rising edge of /WE following input of the "15h" or "10h" command.
 After programming, the programmed data is transferred back to the register to be automatically verified by the device.
 If the programming does not succeed, the Program/Verify operation is repeated by the device until success is achieved or until the maximum loop number set in the device is reached.

-Starting the above operation from 1st page of the selected erase blocks, and then repeating the operation total 64 times with incrementing the page address in the blocks, and then input the last page data of the blocks, "10h" command executes final programming.
-Make sure to terminate with 81h-10h- command sequence.
+By starting the above operation from the 1st page of the selected erase blocks, repeating total of 64 times while incrementing the page address in the blocks, and then inputting the last page data of the blocks, "10h" command executes the final programming.
+Make sure to terminate with 81h-10h command sequence.
 In this full sequence, the command sequence is following.